tdwg/bdq/tg2/_review/docs/tutorial/index.md

     * Is present: (publication or dataset source) **Gap**

 Let's focus on the gaps.
-The BDQ Issues in GitHub that define tests are a good place to start.
-These tests are a superset of the BDQ Tests and have had some level of documentation.
+The BDQ Issues in GitHub that define Tests are a good place to start.
+These Tests are a superset of the BDQ Tests and have had some level of documentation.

-For dwc:footprintWKT, we could guess the name of the test, following the naming conventions, as VALIDATION_FOOTPRINTWKT_NOTEMPTY, and search the issues for [that name](https://github.com/tdwg/bdq/issues?q=VALIDATION_FOOTPRINTWKT_NOTEMPTY) or [the Information Element part of that name](https://github.com/tdwg/bdq/issues?q=FOOTPRINTWKT).
-These searches may return a match, but guessing the name is a fragile strategy, as the desired test might not have a name exactly matching our guess, so a better broader strategy is to search and scan lists of issues:
+For dwc:footprintWKT, we could guess the name of the Test, following the naming conventions, as VALIDATION_FOOTPRINTWKT_NOTEMPTY, and search the issues for [that name](https://github.com/tdwg/bdq/issues?q=VALIDATION_FOOTPRINTWKT_NOTEMPTY) or [the Information Element part of that name](https://github.com/tdwg/bdq/issues?q=FOOTPRINTWKT).
+These searches may return a match, but guessing the name is a fragile strategy, as the desired Test might not have a name exactly matching our guess, so a better broader strategy is to search and scan lists of issues:

 * Existing proposals tagged as [SUPPLEMENTARY](https://github.com/tdwg/bdq/issues?q=label%3ASupplementary) that would fill the desired gap.
 * Existing proposals tagged as [IMMATURE/INCOMPLETE](https://github.com/tdwg/bdq/issues?q=label%3AImmature%2FIncomplete) that may fill the gap, but are not yet fully developed.
 * Existing proposals tagged as [DO NOT IMPLEMENT](https://github.com/tdwg/bdq/issues?q=label%3A%22DO%20NOT%20IMPLEMENT%22) that would fill the desired gap, but have been rejected for implementation.
-These tests should be reconsidered only with great caution.
+These Tests should be reconsidered only with great caution.
 * **Note that all of these issues in GitHub are Closed, the default issue search which includes is:open will not find them.**

-There is an existing definition for a test, [VALIDATION_FOOTPRINTWKT_NOTEMPTY](https://github.com/tdwg/bdq/issues/226), in the documented Supplementary tests.
+There is an existing definition for a Test, [VALIDATION_FOOTPRINTWKT_NOTEMPTY](https://github.com/tdwg/bdq/issues/226), in the documented Supplementary Tests.

-Looking at the description of that test we see:
+Looking at the description of that Test we see:

 * **Label** VALIDATION_FOOTPRINTWKT_NOTEMPTY
 * **Description** Is there a value in dwc:footprintWKT?